ItsiW/VILF/places/roti-roll.md

 I'm not sure if they're automatically vegan, but you can request them to be.

-Don'tget the veg momos, they're not very good.
+Don't get the veg momos, they're not very good.